Searching for Components in Database & File-based Libraries

 In Altium Designer, database and file-based library components can only be placed from libraries that are currently available.
 These include:

-• Libraries in the current project – if a library is part of the project, then its components are automatically available for placement within that project.
+• Libraries in the current project – if a library is part of the project, its components are automatically available for placement within that project.

 • Installed libraries – these libraries have been installed in Altium Designer; their components are available for use in any open project.